top of page

 Dewey, widely known throughout New England for his All-League performance for St. Paul’s hockey team after a number of clutch overtime goals, can also slice and dice through tricky rib windows to produce stunning cardiac views.
 Tighten up your skates as you watch this wizard work, though don’t expect to catch him!

-SHE, MD
+TOZER, MD

-REARDON, MD
+LANGE, MD

 IMG_A7D0D5B50AE3-1_edited.jpg